abhishekarya1/DSA-2k23/arrays.md

 	- scan again to verify majority status
 	- incase of two elements (`n/3`), check numbers before count zero condition, also use `else if` to avoid updation of both `count1` and `count2` simultaneously on `count = 0`, else in decrement case, decrement both
 - 3-Sum Problem: fix `i` pointer and do 2-pointer search for `target-arr[i]` in the rest of the array.
 Do this for all elements.
-	- incase duplicates are there, only consider last among the chain
+	- incase duplicates are there, only consider last among the chain (edge case)
 	- time complexity: `O(n^2)`
-- Largest subarray with 0 sum: on a new sum, put index and sum value in hashmap, if we see the sum again, subtract current index and index from hashmap to get the range
+- Longest subarray with give sum K - generate all subarrays (3 loops), using 2 loops, maintain a prefix sum map `prefixSum[sum] = i` approach (hashing), two pointer approach
+- Longest subarray with 0 sum: same as above, but we don't see the same `sum` ever again (if we see it, we calculate length, not store it back) so we need not check existance before storing in `prefixSum` map unlike above approach
+- Count subarray with given XOR K: maintain a map `<prefixXor, cnt>`, count of `xr^k` is the no. of subarrays (_answer_) till `xr`, incrememnt `xr` freq cnt in map and proceed
 - Merge two sorted arrays in O(1) space:
 	- Insertion sort approach: traverse larger array and swap the smaller one from then other array, resort the smaller array after every swap
 	- Shell sort (Gap) approach: initiate `gap=(m+n)/2` and keep swapping inversions on gap pointers, reduce `gap/=2` every traversal of both arrays (`m+n` length), stop on `gap=0`

 ### 2-D Matrix
 - Search an element in 2D matrix: start from top-right or bottom-left corner
-- Rotate Matrix by 90 degrees: transpose, and swap `col1` and `col2`
+- Rotate Matrix by 90 degrees: transpose, and swap `col1` and `col2` (aka reverse all rows)
 - Set Matrix Zeros: use `arr[0][0]` as indicator for `row1`, and variable `C` as indicator for `col1`, start building answer matrix from `arr[n-1][n-1]`, treat `col1` separately, both during building reference and answer matrix
 - Spiral Traversal of Matrix: use 4 `for` loops bounded by 4 pointers (`left`, `right`, `down`, `up`), update after every `for` loop, do this while `up <= down && left <= right`